 The Luxembourg social security system has been codified into a single unified system.
 The rates of contributions apply to compensation and earnings up to a maximum of five times the minimum reference social wage.
-The employee’s and employer’s contributions are the same (about 3,05 % for sickness and maternity and 8 % for retirement).
+The employee’s and employer’s contributions are the same (about 3,05 % for sickness and maternity leave and 8 % for retirement).

-5. Mandatory and Typically Provided Pensions
+Pensions: Mandatory and Typically Provided

-The normal old age pension is generally granted at the age of 65, provided a 120 months contributory period of compulsory, voluntary or elective insurance or purchase periods has been completed.
+The normal old age pension is generally granted at the age of 65, with the stipulation that a 120-month contributory period of compulsory, voluntary or elective insurance or purchase periods has been completed.
 However, there are exceptions to this minimum retirement age where the worker can retire at the age of 57 or 60 under certain conditions.